Filter by Category

 with Debbie Englund

-Participants will have an opportunity to explore several different methods of working with clay including wheel throwing, slab building and modeling.
-This workshop is open to anyone ages 16 and up.
+Participants will get to explore several different methods of working with clay, including wheel throwing, slab building and modeling.
+It is a hands-on experience that will let you learn and have fun all at the same time.
+This workshop is open to anyone ages 16 and up, you are never too old!!

 Materials will be provided.

-While this is a process workshop meant to give the student a chance to experience clay, students may choose their (1) best piece to be glazed and finished by the instructor.
+While this is a process workshop meant to give the student a chance to experience clay, students may choose their one favorite piece to be glazed and finished by our talented instructor.

 Classes may be cancelled at short notice if the minimum attendance is not achieved.
 Your money will be refunded should this happen.